exercism/python/concepts/decorators/about.md

 # About

 Decorators are functions that take another function as an argument for the purpose of extending or replacing the behavior of the function argument.
-If function `A` is a decorator, and function `B` is its argument, then function `A` extends or replaces function `B`'s behavior _without modifying_ it.
+If function `A` is a decorator, and function `B` is its argument, then function `A` extends or replaces function `B`'s behavior _without modifying_ function `B`.
 We say that the decorator function `A` _wraps_ function `B`.
 The wrapped function is not actually changed.
-Beahvior is either added around the wrapped function, or the wrapped function's behavior is substituted.
+Behavior is either added around the wrapped function, or the wrapped function's behavior is substituted.

 ## A Decorator is a Higher-Order Function